Thomas Moore: Later criticism and reappraisal

+The Melodies setting of English-language verse to old Irish tunes has been seen as one of the chief cultural expressions of the linguistic transition in Ireland from Gaelic to English.

-Some critics detected a tone of national resignation and defeatism in Moore's lyrics: a "whining lamentation over our eternal fall, and miserable appeals to our masters to regard us with pity".
+In the new lyrics, some critics detected a tone of national resignation and defeatism: a "whining lamentation over our eternal fall, and miserable appeals to our masters to regard us with pity".
 William Hazlitt observed that "if Moore's Irish Melodies with their drawing-room, lackadaisical, patriotism were really the melodies of the Irish nation, the Irish people deserve to be slaves forever".
 Moore, in Hazlitt's view had "convert[ed] the wild harp of Erin into a musical snuff box".
 It was a judgement later generations of Irish writers appeared to share.